zoom-studio/react-menu-list/README.md

  default onMouseLeave event handler, which is in charge of unhighlighting the menu item.
 Unless you're reimplementing SubMenuItem, you probably won't need this.
+* `domRef`: Optional prop which is passed as the `ref` value to the MenuItem's div element.

 A MenuItem has the following public methods: